kirillvy/react-slots/README.md

 ## Changelog

+- 0.1
-- 0.1 - Performance optimizations, optional pre-indexing by useChildren function.
+  - Performance optimizations, optional pre-indexing by useChildren function.
+  - clarifications on flags for non-slotted elements.
+  - clarifications on default, fallback and passed props.

 ## Roadmap to 1.0

 - 0.2
-  - clarifications on default, fallback and passed props.
-- 0.3
   - Conditional rendering slots
+  - Unordered and ordered group slots
-- 0.4 (feature addition lock for 1.0)
+- 0.3 (feature addition lock for 1.0)
   - unique global slots
-- 0.5 (preparation for 1.0)
+- 0.4 (preparation for 1.0)
   - Complete test coverage and full examples
   - Package optimizations
 - 1.0